Physics-50/Module-3/docs/mini-questions.md

 <br>

 #### Miniquestion 3: Which parameters need to be reset?

+**This mini-question cannot be answered until you are in lab. therefore for this question only, you should not answer the question before lab.
+You will only receive credit for this question if you answer it during your lab period.**

 *[Click here to open in a new tab](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform?usp=sf_link){:target="_blank"}*

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform?embedded=true" width="640" height="737" frameborder="0" marginheight="0" marginwidth="0">Loading…